Which Roku Streamer Is Best in 2026? A Simple Comparison

 The Current State of Roku

 Roku has made things a bit confusing in that they have given different devices from different years the same name.
-I’m going to focus only on current generation Roku devices.
+I’m going to focus only on current-generation Roku devices.
 Here is a table of how they compare in basic functionality:

 Notes: